Desynq/DesynqLib/README.md

 # DesyncLib
-Simple datapack that includes custom predicates and tags for cross-referencing in my other datapacks
+Simple read-only datapack that includes custom predicates and tags for cross-referencing in my other datapacks